-The project is based on a modular concept offering the possibility of gradual implementation.
-The steps involved can adapt to future challenging CO2 reduction targets in Europe after 2030.
-Energy-efficient steelmaking at the integrated steel mill in Salzgitter currently in existence has to be extensively modified on the basis of the SALCOS® concept, as outlined below.
+The project is based on a modular concept, offering the possibility to be realized in subsequent steps, tailor-made to address the challenging further development of CO2 reduction targets in Europe after 2030.
+Consequently, the sophisticated, energy efficient process layout of steelmaking at the integrated Salzgitter plant has to be considerably changed, based on the concept as outlined below.